• Skip to primary navigation

 Making Comparisons

-IELTS writing task 1 will often require you to make comparisons between data sources, groups and times.
+IELTS writing task 1 will often require comparing data sources, groups and times.
 Here are five grammatical structures you can use to make comparisons.

 1. More/few/less + noun + than